thw1021/Cylinder2DFlowControlGeneral/README.md

 - There is a `i` missing in Eq.
 (20) in our paper.
 And the `n` in the words following Eq.
 (20) should be `i`.

   i.e., Eq.
 (20) shuld be `c_i=a_{j−1}+ i *(a_j−a_{j−1}) / Ne` where `i=1, 2, ..., Ne`.
 (See [issues3](https://github.com/thw1021/Cylinder2DFlowControlGeneral/issues/3).
 Thank @jviquerat for pointing this out.)

+  This is purely a typo and the code is correctly implemented.
 # Contact and Support
 thw1021@nuaa.edu.cn (Hongwei Tang)